 free of canonical penalty legitimately imposed or declared

 not be the father or mother of the one to be confirmed

-The sponsor must provide sponsor certificates from his/her home parish.
+The sponsor must provide sponsor verification form from his/her home parish.